Individual / Personal Income Taxes in Indonesia

 The Employer's and Individual's Role in Personal Income Tax

 Your employer is the body responsible for the calculation of any taxes that need to be withheld from your salary, monthly payment of these taxes to the tax authorities, and provision of annual numbers to the employee.
-The individual employee must then file an annual income tax return for the year in question.
+The individual employee must then file an annual income tax return (Surat Tajhunan Pajak Penghasilan) for the year in question, which is done in March of the following year.

 Under the old system, the income tax of an individual who only has one source of income was processed by his or her employer.
 Employers were able to pay the tax of all their employees under one NPWP number (Nomor Pendaftaran Wajib Pajak - Registration number for those obligated to pay taxes), assuming that employees only had this one source of income.